TRON-Bioinformatics/k4neo/README.md

 neoKant requires only a sequence of interest and optionally a custom position and length of the query sequence.
 The input data is annotated with expression in different tissues, developmental and disease stages.
-We support multiple state of the art k-mer indexer and provide for COBS, kmindex and raptor pre-built indices of a collection of 1663 non-cancerous/healthy tissue samples from SRA, GEO and ENCODE.
-At it's core neoKant consists of an annotation package that handles manually curated metadata and a workflow to query and create matching k-mer search indicies.
+We support multiple state of the art k-mer indexer and provide for COBS, Kmindex and Raptor pre-built indices of a collection of 1663 non-cancerous/healthy tissue samples from SRA, GEO and ENCODE.
+At it's core neoKant consists of an annotation package that handles manually curated metadata and a workflow to query and create matching k-mer search indices.

 ## Dependencies